telerik/xaml-docs/controls/radgridview/how-to/handle-cell-row-mouse-events.md

 ## RowLoaded Event

-The **RowLoaded** event fires anytime a row appears in the view port.
+The **RowLoaded** event fires anytime a row appears in the viewport.

 The **RowLoaded** event handler receives two arguments: